pulp/pulp/docs/sphinx/rest-api/repo/sync.rst

 | :permission:`create`
 | :param_list:`post`

-* :param:`override_config,object,the overridden configuration for the importer to be used on the scheduled sync`
 * :param:`schedule,string,the schedule as an iso8601 interval`
+* :param:`?override_config,object,the overridden configuration for the importer to be used on the scheduled sync`
 * :param:`?failure_threshold,number,consecutive failures allowed before this scheduled sync is disabled`
 * :param:`?enabled,boolean,whether the scheduled sync is initially enabled (defaults to true)`